rredd002/Stock-Price-Predictions/README.md

 ### Team Members:
 - [Rajesh Reddy](https://github.com/rredd002)

+## Overview
+This project looks to analyze and predict stock price data for Amazon from 2000 - 2020.
+We hope to use these predictions to make strategic investments in the future.

 ## Business Situation
-A financial services company is seeking to enhance their portfolio management strategies by accurately predicting stock prices.
+EquiWealth Financial Solutions is seeking to enhance their portfolio management strategies by accurately predicting stock prices.
 They are looking to develop a robust and reliable stock price prediction model that can provide actionable insights for their investment decisions.
 The company manages a diverse portfolio of stocks for their clients and aims to maximize returns while minimizing risks.

 ## Data Overview